versatus/lasr/nixos/modules/deployments/README.md

 ## Deployment Processes

+Deployment processes vary between server providers.

-#### DigitalOcean Deployment Process
+### DigitalOcean Deployment Process

-There are many ways to deploy NixOS images to server providers, but DigitalOcean is slightly more nuanced.
-The server identity must be maintained between operating system updates, e.g. an Ubuntu 24.04 installation cannot be converted to a NixOS 24.04 installation.
-This is not a problem for other server providers since they don't rely on the OS as part of their API.
-That said here is how we are deploying to DigitalOcean servers with NixOS:

 1. NixOS images are created for each server
 2. The images are uploaded to DigitalOcean via API, old images are deleted
 3. The existing servers are rebuilt with the new images
-4. A `systemd` startup script runs upon successful server start which deploys the `lasr_node`
+4. `systemd` startup scripts run upon successful server start which spin up the node
-5. This process continues automatically, pulling the most recent changes from the `lasr` repository on a nightly and bi-weekly basis
+5. This process continues automatically, pulling the most recent changes from the repository on a release cycle

+> Note: It is now also possible to push a NixOS deployment to a server, without the DigitalOcean API via [nixos-anywhere](https://nix-community.github.io/nixos-anywhere/).
+> Some configuration examples can be found at https://github.com/nix-community/nixos-anywhere-examples/.

 ## Local Development
 It's possible to test your changes to a server locally by starting a NixOS virtual machine environment.